Meet the Leaders Behind Move Forward’s Youth Outreach and Support Services

 Clinical Program Manager

-Tamisha Willams
+Tamisha Williams

 Born and raised in Minnesota, Tamisha brings discipline, creativity, and heart to her role as an Office Administrator.
 With a background in office management, customer service, and marketing — and as a licensed aesthetician currently pursuing a business degree — she approaches her work with both precision and empathy.
 Tamisha is deeply dedicated to creating spaces where young people and families feel genuinely seen, respected, and supported.
 Her work is grounded in the belief that every detail — from paperwork and scheduling to the first welcome at the front desk — can help build trust and open the door to hope.
 Living in the same community she serves, Tamisha shows up each day with purpose: to make sure that every person who walks through the door knows they matter and feels empowered to take the next step forward.